lawsonro3/SOWFA/README.md

 # Overview
-All of these files compose the current version of the SOWFA (Simulator for Offshore Wind Farm Applications), created at the National Renewable Energy Laboratory (NREL).
+The files in this repository comprise the current version of the SOWFA (Simulator for Offshore Wind Farm Applications), created at the National Renewable Energy Laboratory (NREL).
 The files are based on the OpenFOAM software and are either new files or modifications of files in the OpenFOAM source code